HarshithaReddy07/project0/README.md

 # project0
-HI, for project0 my 4 html files are named as index.html rooms.html cub.html events.html
+HI, for project0 my 4 html files are named as index.html rooms.html cub.html events.html.
-And added couple more files styles.css style.scss and a few more And for the mobile responsive i used media query
+And added couple more files styles.css style.scss and a few more.
+And for the mobile responsive i used media query.
 I even used bootstrap4 and satisfied all the given conditions.